 - Surgery is the most common and effective treatment for thyroid cancer.

 - There are different types of surgery for thyroid cancer.
-The operation you have depends on where the cancer is in the thyroid, the type and size of the cancer and whether it has spread to nearby lymph nodes.
+The operation you have depends on where the cancer is located, the type and size of the cancer, and whether it has spread to nearby lymph nodes.

 - RAI treatment is taken as a capsule.
 You will need to stay in hospital for 2–3 days in an isolated room to safely contain the radioactivity.

-- Targeted therapies (tyrosine kinase inhibitors) or chemotherapy may be used if the cancer no longer responds to RAI.
+- Targeted therapy (tyrosine kinase inhibitors) may be used if the cancer no longer responds to RAI treatment.

 - Radiation therapy may be used as an additional treatment after surgery and RAI.